PBearson/Fuzzing_Works/CCS-summaries/CCS-summaries-2020.md

 Wen Xu, Soyeon Park, and Taesoo Kim.
 2020.
-FREEDOM: Engineering a State-of-the-Art DOM Fuzzer.
+FreeDOM: Engineering a State-of-the-Art DOM Fuzzer.
 In Proceedings of the 2020 ACM SIGSAC Conference on Computer and Communications Security (CCS '20).
 Association for Computing Machinery, New York, NY, USA, 971–986.

-TODO
+SUMMARY: A document object model (DOM) is a core component of every modern web browser.
+To fuzz a DOM engine, the fuzzer must generate an input with detailed specifications (i.e., an HTML document).
+Recent DOM fuzzers use static grammars which produce syntactically valid HTML documents but do not capture data dependencies, which results in semantic errors.
+In this paper, the authors propose FreeDOM, an end-to-end DOM fuzzing framework.
+FreeDOM can describe HTML documents using a custom intermediate representation called FD-IR, which can generate new documents, fully mutate existing documents, and merge documents together.
+FreeDOM preserves context information to avoid semantic vioations.
+FreeDOM supports both document generation and coverage-guided mutation.
+The authors of FreeDOM found 24 bugs in Apple Safari, Mozilla Firefox, and Google Chrome, resulting in 10 CVEs.
+Compared to the coverage-guided mutation apporach, the generative approach covered slightly fewer code blocks but found more unique crashes in 24 hours.

 <hr/>